 All accidents will be investigated, including the review of relevant risk assessments, to prevent re-occurrence.
-The Headteacher will monitor the accidents to identify trends and the governing body will receive information on accidents on a regular basis.
+The Headteacher will monitor the incidents, accidents and near misses to identify trends and the governing body will receive information on accidents on a regular basis.

-11. Health Issues
+12. Health Issues

-11.1 Smoking (also see the No Smoking at Work Policy)
+12.1 Smoking (also see the Smoke Free Policy)

 In an effort to reduce the risk to health from passive smoking, this school is a no smoking site.
+For the purposes of this policy this includes e-cigarettes.

-11.2 Alcohol and Drug Abuse (also see the Drugs and Alcohol at Work Policy)
+12.2 Alcohol and Drug Abuse (also see the Drugs and Alcohol at Work Policy)